Fair Credit Reporting Act Requirement

-Federal Credit Bureaus require screening companies to verify that those who receive detailed credit information have a dedicated work space containing a locking file cabinet for storing your rental documentation and a paper shredder to destroy sensitive documents.
-If you transfer documentation electronically you must also have a password protected computer.
+As part of the certification we must ensure you have a dedicated work space containing a locking file cabinet, a paper shredder and a password protected computer.
 This is only done once as long as you maintain your RHAWA membership, and your rental office remains at the same location.
-There is a $30 certification fee, which you may pay here.
 Contact the screening department to schedule this verification.